 This is especially true when it comes to email marketing.
 Read one blog post on the topic and you’ll be convinced that email marketing is dead.
 Read another and you’ll expect to generate a massive 4,200% ROI after you send your first message.
 Both assumptions are false.

-The truth is, email marketing can still be incredibly effective in 2022.
+The truth is, email marketing can still be incredibly effective.
 But you have to learn how to do it right if you want to experience a positive return.

 For this article, we talked to 29 email marketing experts to learn which email strategies are working right now.
 You won’t find outdated tactics here.
 Just really good advice from the people who are in the email marketing trenches on a daily basis.
 Enjoy!